A-Nitram/Jaxxa-Rimworld/README.md

 0.08
 -Added ED-VisibleRadius module
---Allows you to keep the radius up for Trade beacons and SunLamps after deselecting them -Rebalanced (Reduced) research costs
+--Allows you to keep the radius up for Trade beacons and SunLamps after deselecting them -Rebalanced (Reduced) various research costs
 -Added ED-WallConnect module
---Visual update to allow walls and natural rock to connect with each other --Also applied to Embrasures
+--Visual update to allow walls and natural rock to connect with each other --Also applied to Embrasures (by default)
 -Added ED-Plants24H module
 --Plants will grow 24 Hours a day if they have sufficient lighting --Effects PlantPotato, PlantStrawberry, PlantCotton, PlantDevilstrand, PlantRose, PlantDaylily --Also changes OmniGel
--Fixed bug that allowed EMRG to spawn on mechanoids
+-Fixed bug that allowed EMRG to spawn on mechanoids -Fortress shield is now 2x2 in size
+-SIF Shield should now function for any Wall and Door
 ~~~

 ##License: